 After the tests are created and the mount points created and mounted, you can go to the LANforge-GUI and start selected tests.

-On Linux and Solaris, just use the Port-Mgr tab (modify port) in the LANforge GUI.
+On Linux, just use the Port-Mgr tab (modify port) in the LANforge GUI.
+You can find more information on how to do this in the LANforge-GUI User Guide.

 For current LANforge releases, you can just use the GUI to set the preferred fixed address (or DHCP) from the Port-Mgr tab just as you would configure any other interface.
 For older releases, or if you prefer to do it manually, see below.